rapiddweller/rapiddweller-benerator-ce/README.md

 DATAMIMIC is rapiddweller's own platform, carrying the model-driven test-data approach forward on a modern stack.
 Moving gives you:

-- **Deterministic, reproducible output.** Same seed, same data, every run and every machine, with a per-output content hash you can use as audit evidence.
+- **Deterministic, reproducible output.** The same model and seed produce the same data, reproducible across machines, with a per-output content hash you can use as audit evidence.
 - **A familiar approach, modern foundation.** If you have worked with model-driven generation, DATAMIMIC will feel familiar: XML descriptors and first-class Python, so you can bring your own Python as generators, converters, and validators.
 - **Active development and regular releases**, not maintenance-only.
-- **Modern integration.** REST API and a built-in scheduler for CI/CD, an MCP server for AI-agent workflows, and connectors for PostgreSQL, Oracle, MongoDB, Apache Kafka, and flat files.
+- **Install and run in CI.** `pip install datamimic_ce` and drive it from the CLI — it slots into Jenkins, GitLab CI, or any Python pipeline, the same place your Benerator step runs today.
+CE connects to PostgreSQL, Oracle, MySQL, MS SQL Server, SQLite, and MongoDB, plus CSV/JSON/XML files, and ships an MCP server so agentic workflows can use it as a deterministic data-generation tool.
+Streaming targets (Apache Kafka, RabbitMQ) are in DATAMIMIC EE; a REST API and scheduler for server-driven pipelines are in DATAMIMIC Platform.
 - **On-premise and air-gapped deployment**, no telemetry and no call-home, for regulated environments.

 Get started: